Aiko Uemura and Yoshiharu Hoshino talk about skiing at Hoshino Resorts Nekoma Mountain, one of the biggest ski slopes in Japan

 The two walk through a quiet beech forest, away from the hustle and bustle of the ski resort.
 The more they immerse themselves in nature, the more they smile

-After leaving the walking route, the group skied down all the courses at Nekoma Ski Resort before returning to the Alts Bandai side via the walking route.
-The Nekoma area has many medium to steep slopes that are well-packed, making for a very challenging skiing experience.
-The
+After leaving the walking route, the group skied down all the courses at Nekoma Ski Resort before returning to Alts Bandai via the walking route.
+The Nekoma area has many well-groomed intermediate and steep slopes, giving a strong impression of being a rewarding skiing experience.

-Uemura: "I knew Hoshino-san was a good skier when we were together at Tomamu before, but today, when I got to ski behind him, I realized he skis on a vertical line.
-He
+Uemura: "I knew Hoshino-san was a good skier when we skied together at Tomamu before, but today, after skiing behind her, I realized she's someone who skis in a vertical line.
+She

-skis fast because he rides on the edges and drives the boards.
-My favorite senior skier skis like that, but I tend to turn my skis too much, so I got a little worried that I might be late.
-Hoshino-san, you're so fast (laughs)."
+uses the edges to make the skis move, so her skis are fast.
+One of my favorite senior skiers skis like that, but I tend to turn my skis around, so I was a little worried that I might fall behind.
+Hoshino-san is fast! (laughs)"

 The two of them seem to be having a lot of fun skating